omar-khamis-dev/Sentiment_Analysis/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License – feel free to use and adapt with attribution.
+This project is licensed under the Apache 2.0 License.